 Obviously, you cannot get up close to the torii gate at high tide, so I realized that it was nice to walk up to it the day before.
 But at high tide, you get nicer photos from the shore.
 It’s just the gate, which looks like it is floating, and there are no people hanging around underneath it.

 At high tide, Itsukushima shrine is pretty because it’s all surrounded by water, and it’s a very different feel than at low tide.
 It’s almost like you are walking on the water, and you feel closer to the sea.
 You cannot walk through some of the canals either.
+It’s even possible to go sea kayaking, which sounds like a lot of fun.

 When is the best time to visit Miyajima?
 High tide or low tide?